- If the time on your Windows 10 PC is wrong, it might be due to some disabled services.

 - Once Registry Editor opens, navigate to the following key in the left pane:

-- Right click the empty space and select New > DWORD (32-bit) Value.
+- Right-click the space and select New > DWORD (32-bit) Value.

-- Set its Value data to 1 and click OK to save changes.
+- Finally, set its Value data to 1 and click OK to save changes.

 After completing the aforementioned steps, you should be able to fix the wrong time on Windows 10 issue.

 - Press the Windows key + I and select Update & Security option.

 - Finally, install the available updates and restart your PC.